 On average, two people are killed or seriously injured each day in Pinellas County.
-With 90 people killed and more seriously injured last year on our roadways, assigning blame to individuals isn’t solving our transportation crisis.
+With so many people killed and more seriously injured last year on our roadways, assigning blame to individuals isn’t solving our transportation crisis.
 Forward Pinellas started Safe Streets Pinellas, a Vision Zero safety effort, to address this.

 Vision Zero, a strategy employed by communities across the country and the world, radically redefines the idea of what transportation safety means: that not one person should be killed or seriously injured using our roadways.

 In a Vision Zero effort like Safe Streets Pinellas, diverse stakeholders must come together to think about and work toward creating a transportation system that is safe for everyone.
 The success of Safe Streets Pinellas depends on community involvement and collaboration with partner agencies.

 Over the last year, Forward Pinellas studied where we’re seeing concerns on our roadways and why these crashes are happening.
 We’ve also held several demonstration projects to test ways we could make our roads safer, such as exploring new technology and educational outreach.
 Now we’ve created an Action Plan that will guide our steps as we work toward ensuring everyone is safe on our roadways in Pinellas County.